 For example, here’s how Saatva, a mattress company, communicates its value proposition.

-In the subheading, they touch point on two of their brand’s benefits — high-quality handcrafted mattresses and comfortable prices.
+In the subheading, they touch on two of their brand’s benefits — high-quality handcrafted mattresses and comfortable prices.

 smarter